David Gilbert (activist): Brink's robbery

 In the late 1970s or early 1980s Gilbert and other white activists joined the RATF (Revolutionary Armed Task Force), an alliance of white revolutionaries with, and under the leadership of, the RATF unit of the Black Liberation Army (BLA).
 On October 20, 1981, the RATF and related May 19th Communist Organization participated, along with several members of the BLA, in an armed robbery of a Brink's armored car at the Nanuet Mall, near Nyack, New York.

 While Gilbert and Boudin acted as the getaway vehicle driver and lookout in a waiting U-Haul truck in a nearby parking lot, armed BLA members took another vehicle to the mall, where a Brink's truck was making a delivery.
 They confronted the guards, and a shootout ensued, wounding guard Joe Trombino after he fired one shot, and killing his co-worker, Peter Paige.
 The robbers then took $1.6 million in cash and raced to transfer this into the waiting U-Haul.
 The truck was soon stopped by a police roadblock.

 Two police officers, Waverly L. Brown and Edward J. O'Grady, were killed in the shootout.
 Gilbert fled the area with other RATF and BLA members but was caught by police that day.

-He was convicted and sentenced in 1983 to 75 years for three counts of felony murder.
+He was convicted of murder and robbery in 1983 and sentenced to 75 years to life in prison.